remmertjack/Clustering-Ball-Players-1/README.md

 To implement GMM, I used mclust in R as we can test a range of possible clusters and compare them with the Bayesian Information Criterion, BIC.
-BIC is the default metric for mclust, but the main benefit is that when fitting models, it is possible to increase the likelihood by adding more parameters, but this may result in overfitting.
+The main benefit here is when
+fitting models it is possible to increase the likelihood by adding more parameters, but this may result in overfitting.
 Thus, BIC introduces a penalty term for the number of parameters and when measuring, the lower the BIC, the more optimal the model.
 However, in mclust, BIC is calculated in reverse because the number of clusters is not considered an independent parameter for calculating BIC.
 Thus, we are maximizing the BIC when using this package.
-I am going to skip the details as to what exactly is going on because here because they are not totally important in this study, but a good explanation can be found on [Cross-Validated](https://stats.stackexchange.com/questions/237220/mclust-model-selection).
+I am going to skip the details as to what exactly is going on under the hood because here because they are not totally important in this study, but a good explanation can be found on [Cross-Validated](https://stats.stackexchange.com/questions/237220/mclust-model-selection).
 This type of process, maximizing a value when we generally minimize it,